Proposed expansion of the New York City Subway: Rockaway Line

 The Long Island Rail Road (LIRR) abandoned the Rockaway Beach Branch in 1962; ever since it has been sought after for reactivation for train service.
 The line has not been reactivated due to local opposition, specifically the homeowners who live along the right-of-way.
-One group wants the line's reactivation for transit service.
+One group, QueensLink, wants the line to be reactivated between the 63rd Drive–Rego Park station on the IND Queens Boulevard Line to the north and the IND Rockaway Line to the south, providing a north-south connection in Queens.
 A second group would use the right-of-way as a linear park, known as the Queensway, a proposal inspired by the success of the High Line in Manhattan.
-The final group involving homeowners would have nothing done, keeping the line as is.
-Most plans call for the line to be used for subway service, with the line being connected to the south with the IND Rockaway Line.
+A third group consists of homeowners who would have nothing done, keeping the line as is.

 Talks of reactivating the line were publicly endorsed in February 2012 by Assemblymen Phillip Goldfeder and Michael G. Miller.
 Goldfeder commented "The commute for people here is only going to go from bad to worse.
 You can't talk about a convention center without talking about transportation."
 Goldfeder and Miller said they are not opposed to turning sections of the line into a park, but said people who live in the Rockaways, Ozone Park and other areas have no quick or easy way to get into Manhattan.
 The Genting Group, which operates Resorts World casino and have been asked to construct the convention center, are evaluating several plans to increase transportation access.
 Genting is committed to paying for part of the transportation improvements.
 Advocates of the Queensway, a proposed public park along the branch's route, are against resumption of rail service, stating that current bus service fills current transportation needs in the area.
 U.S. Representatives Hakeem Jeffries and Gregory Meeks added their support for the project in March 2013.
 Both representatives will push to allocate federal transportation subsidies to study a plan for restored passenger service.

-The line would cost $1 billion, if build in its full length with a connection to the IND Queens Boulevard Line, and would stretch across 3.5 mi, providing connections to several subway services as well as the LIRR.
+The line would cost $1 billion, if built in its full length with a connection to the IND Queens Boulevard Line, and would stretch across 3.5 mi, providing connections to several subway services as well as the LIRR.
 Another possible option would have Long Island Rail Road service restored with service to seven stations along the right-of-way, with service ending in Howard Beach.
 The line would serve upwards of 250,000 passengers per day and would provide access to JFK Airport from Midtown Manhattan.
 In February 2015, the Regional Plan Association suggested having some F trains, after running through the 63rd Street Tunnel, be rerouted to operate over the Lower Montauk Branch of the LIRR running through underserved Maspeth and Glendale and then meeting up with the Rockaway Beach Branch in Rego Park.